madisondegrezia/Assignment10/README.md

 ## Objective

-Create a CRUD web application for a blogging platform, incorporating database relationships using Sequelize, and implementing user authentication and authorization.
+To create a CRUD web application for a blogging platform, incorporating database relationships using Sequelize, and implementing user authentication and authorization.

 ## Tables